 It is a great way of keeping clients interested as well.
 Many people listen to podcasts while they are traveling to and from work, and for leisure.

-Start a personal podcast or find other podcasts in which to participate.
+Record a personal podcast or find other podcasts in which to participate.
 Many podcasts look for guest speakers and it also helps them to reach their audience.

 Choice of Software Platform